Chattanooga hands UMaine women fourth consecutive loss

 Coach Amy Vachon’s Black Bears (7-6), playing without starters Parise Rossignol (back injury) and Fanny Wadling (post-concussion symptoms), suffered their fourth consecutive loss.
 Wadling missed her 10th straight game.

-The Mocs rattled off a 9-2 spurt, during which UMaine missed four consecutive shots, to grab the upper hand in the late going and then held off a rally by the Black Bears, who have lost four in a row for the first time since games spanning Dec.
-20, 2016-Jan.
-4, 2017.
+The Mocs rattled off a 9-2 spurt, during which UMaine missed four consecutive shots, to grab the upper hand in the late going and then held off a rally by the Black Bears.

 UMaine led 52-50 on a Doga Alper free throw with 4:36 remaining, but Chattanooga responded.
 Shelbie Davenport scored from the lane, before Tanesha Sutton countered with two free throws for the Black Bears.